nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

 My feeling reading the specifications is that Bluetooth was not made with high expectations on security from the beginning.
 It has so many trade-offs at the benefit of usability that *Secure Connections*, whether for BR/EDR or LE, just looks to me like the bare minimum to have.

 *BR/EDR Legacy Pairing*'s security for instance *unavoidably depends* on the length of the PIN (which is often a small four-digit number, or even a fixed value) and provide little-to-none protection against eavesdropping or man-in-the-middle (MITM) attacks.
 *Secure Simple Pairing* for its part only *"protects the user from MITM attacks with a goal of offering a 1 in 1,000,000 chance that a MITM could mount a successful attack[^2]"*.
-It leverages the failure alerts end users would receive to mitigate the risk and allows for configurations that *may* make it unsecure.
+It strongly depends on human decisions (based on failure alerts in case of an attack) to mitigate the risk and allows for configurations that *would* make it unsecure.
-Without going on with further examples : I just don't want my neighbors to accidentally connect to my RPi or any passing-by hacker to gather any personal information.
+Without going on with further examples, it's easy to configure it wrong and let the neighbors accidentally connect to your Bluetooth device or any passing-by hacker to gather any personal information.

 Also, "LE is the new BR/EDR".
 Most efforts seem to be put on Bluetooth LE and Bluetooh BR/EDR suffers from not being up-to-date with today's requirements.
 For instance : in BR/EDR, cryptographic key generation is being made in lower, often hardware, layers, making it difficult to upgrade security algorithms.
 This is probably the fate of a very pragmatic specification that didn't intend to foresee the future of technology ; unfortunately this leaves us with a plethora of unsecure devices in the wild.